 Assumption 6: Anything a computer does can be functionally replicated by a human being writing 1s and 0s in a massive ledger.

 As a software engineer who’s helped design Intel processors in the past, I can personally vouch for this “assumption” myself.
 Every single computer software can be broken down into “assembly instructions”, each of which is so simple and primitive that it can be executed by a human being writing 1s and 0s on a ledger.
 The precise timing behavior of computers-vs-humans might differ, but the functional outcome is identical.
-Anything a computer can do, a human being with a lot of time and space can also execute.
+Anything a computer can do, so too can a human being with a lot of time and space.

 Conclusion: A person writing 1s and 0s in a massive book, in a “wrong sequence” over an extended period of time, should be found guilty of atrocities such as torture and murder.